-For an Oklahoma ancillary probate, what is the purpose, cost, timeline, and process?
+This article explains the purpose, cost, timeline, and process of an ancillary probate in Oklahoma.
 The purpose is transferring title to out-of-state property.
-The cost is $2,500 to $5,000.
+The cost is generally $2,500 to $5,000.
 The timeline is 6-8 weeks.
-The process is drafting, filing, publishing, and recording.
+The process is drafting, filing, publishing, and recording the final judgment.

-Timeline (how long).
-An Oklahoma ancillary probate may take 6-8 weeks on average.
-Of course, there are exceptions when unique issues arise, but 6-8 weeks is a good starting point.
+The typical timeline for an Oklahoma ancillary probate is 6-10 weeks on average.
+Of course, there are exceptions when unique issues arise, but 6-10 weeks is a good starting point.
 The length of time can vary widely depending on how quickly information can be obtained from the client, from the home state, or from a landman (if title work is necessary).

 - Obtain certified copies of the Will, Order Approving the Will, and Final Decree from the decedent’s state of residence.
 These documents often go by different names, so your attorney may need to help you identify them.
 If the decedent died without a Will, there are ways to handle that situation within an ancillary probate as well.